bmellinger11/ideaMetabolism/README.md

 *   **Persistent Memory**: Ideas are stored in a Graph RAG repository, allowing the system to recall past solutions.
 *   **Semantic Novelty**: The system calculates how "new" an idea is by comparing its vector embedding against the existing knowledge graph.
 *   **Relationship Mapping**: Automatically detects if new ideas **CONTRADICT** or **REQUIRE** existing ideas.
-*   **Evolutionary Synthesis**: Actively "breeds" new ideas by combining the most *Novel* idea with the most *Feasible* idea from each generation cycle, creating offspring that inherit traits from both.
+*   **Evolutionary Synthesis**: Actively "breeds" new ideas by combining the most *Novel* idea with the most *Feasible* idea from the current generation cycle **and** relevant history, creating offspring that inherit traits from both.

 ## Architecture